-Cancer Care Can’t Wait: How One Woman’s Cancer Diagnosis During the COVID-19 Pandemic Helped Save Her Sister’s Life
+Cancer Care Can’t Wait: How One Woman’s Cancer Diagnosis Helped Save Her Sister’s Life

-Rachel Zitofsky, 38, was diagnosed with breast cancer in April 2020 as COVID-19 cases were climbing around the country.
-Little did she know, her diagnosis would help uncover lifesaving health information for her older sister, Leah Blanton.
-The sisters did not put off getting the care they needed despite pandemic safety concerns, and MSK was ready to help.
+When Rachel Zitofsky, 38, was diagnosed with breast cancer, little did she know, her diagnosis would help uncover lifesaving health information for her older sister, Leah Blanton.
+Learn more about MSK's genetic tests for breast cancer.

 Sisters Rachel Zitofsky and Leah Blanton may have different personalities — Rachel is outgoing, Leah more soft-spoken — but they say they are each other’s “everything.”